Muhammad Naimuddin: Early life and education

-Naimuddin was born in 1832, to a Bengali Muslim family in the village of Shuruj in Tangail, Bengal Presidency.
+Muhammad Naimuddin was born in 1832 to a Bengali Muslim family in the village of Shuruj in Tangail, Mymensingh District, Bengal Presidency.

-He completed his initial education at the Dulai Madrasa in Sujanagar, Pabna District and also completed Islamic studies in Dhaka.
-He later travelled through Murshidabad, Bihar, Allahabad, Agra, Delhi and other places to gain further religious knowledge.
-He was awarded the title of 'Alem-ud-Dahar' for his specialisation in Islamic knowledge.
+He completed his initial education at the Dulai Madrasa in Sujanagar, Pabna District, and also completed Islamic studies in Dhaka.
+He later traveled through Murshidabad, Bihar, Allahabad, Agra, Delhi, and other places to gain further religious knowledge.
+He was awarded the title of 'Alem-ud-Dahar' for his specialization in Islamic knowledge.

 Career

 Naimuddin had numerous careers in his life.
 He was a school teacher as well as a qazi (marriage registrar) whilst in Pabna.

 He finally started concentrating on publishing magazines, writing books and spreading the message of Islam under the patronage of the Panni zamindars of Karatia.

 The family employed Naimuddin as the editor of the Akhbare Islamia journal.
-Aside from that, he began working on translating the entire Quran into the Bengali language.
+Aside from that, he began working on translating the entire Quran into Bengali language.

 Works

 Naimuddin had written around 30 books relating to religion.
 The first volume of his translation of the Quran was published on 26 September 1891.
 From 1892 to 1908, he published the translation of 9 paras.
 In 1892, he also released a four-volume Bengali translation of the Fatwa-e-Alamgir with the assistance of Wajed Ali Khan Panni and patronage of Hafez Mahmud Ali Khan Panni.
 He was made the chief editor of the Bengali monthly Akhbare Islamia in 1883, published from the Mahmudia Press.
 These works were sponsored by the Zamindar of Karatia Hafez Mahmud Ali Khan Panni.
 Some of his other notable books include: